dojo/routing/README.md

 	createRoute({ path: 'other' })
 ]);
 ```

+Routes can only be appended to another route, or a router, once.

 Starting the path of a nested route with a leading slash will not make it absolute.
 The nested route's path will still be relative to that of the route it's appended to.